Nicholas Leger – Director of Rugby

-In 2016 the Mount Albert Grammar School First XV won the Auckland 1A Championship, the Auckland Regional Championship, and the New Zealand Secondary Schools Championship.
+In 2016 the Mount Albert Grammar School First XV won the Auckland 1A Championship, the Blues Regional Championship, and the New Zealand Secondary Schools Championship.

 Subsequently, five members of the team were selected for the NZSS Rugby team and NZSS Barbarians – the most of any school.
 They helped both teams to win all their games against Australia at the end of 2016.